HarshithaPanchaneni/dbms-project/README.md

 ### Database Entities

-The system consists of **5 main entities**, each representing a table in the database:
+The system consists of 5 entities, each representing a table in the database:

 1. **HOTEL** – Stores hotel details
 2. **ROOMS** – Contains information about available rooms